kaytwastaken/kayt-dev-svelte/src/routes/blog/moto-g6-repair.md

 Anyway, like I said, I'm planning on flashing the g6 with A11, but I've also been thinking about doing camera comparisons between my phones and a DSLR.
 That will definitely find it's home here once I get around to it.
 If you're interested in the Right to Repair movement, I highly recommend checking out [ifixit](https://www.ifixit.com/Right-to-Repair) (im obv not sponsored or anything, though I would love to be), [Jerry Rig Everything](https://www.youtube.com/user/JerryRigEverything), and [Louis Rossman](https://www.youtube.com/user/rossmanngroup).

-'til next time, thanks for reading, check me out on [XDA](https://forum.xda-developers.com/m/kayt_was_taken.11697793/#xdadevices_inventory), and uhh drink water :)
+'til next time, thanks for reading, and uhh drink water :)